danibachar/Advance-Networking-Kubernetes-HW/README.md

   1) Let’s verify that the application we deployed in the previous scenario is running.
 We’ll use the kubectl get command and look for existing Pods - `kubectl get pods`
   2) Next, to view what containers are inside that Pod and what images are used to build those containers we run the describe pods command `kubectl describe pods` now we see here details about the Pod’s container: IP address, the ports used and a list of events related to the lifecycle of the Pod.
   3) Run `kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}'` to get the pod's name - remember the previouse time we used this command? you can use the `$POD_NAME` env variable if you wish.
   4) Anything that the application would normally send to STDOUT becomes logs for the container within the Pod.
-We can retrieve these logs using the kubectl logs command - `kubectl logs $POD_NAME'`
+We can retrieve these logs using the kubectl logs command - `kubectl logs $POD_NAME`
   5) Next let’s start a bash session in the Pod’s container - run `kubectl exec -ti $POD_NAME -- bash`
   6) We have now an open console on the container where we run our NodeJS application.
 The source code of the app is in the server.js file run - `cat app.py`
   7) You can check that the application is up by running a curl command `curl localhost:8080`